 In his first year of eligibility for the Hall of Fame in 2012, Williams finished first among all first-year players, but it was a particularly weak class.
-He received only 55 votes, good for 9.6%, but enough to ensure his eligibility for at least another year.
+He received only 55 votes, good for 9.6%, enough to ensure his eligibility for at least another year.
 The reprieve was short-lived, however, as he fell to 3.3% in 2013 and was dropped from the ballot as a result.
-While his number 51 has not been retired by the Yankees it has not been issued to another player since Williams retired.
+On May 24, 2015 the Yankees retired Williams' number 51 and dedicated a plaque to him in Monument Park.

 - 5-time AL All-Star (1997-2001)

 - 20-Home Run Seasons: 7 (1996-2001 & 2004)

 - 100 RBI Seasons: 5 (1996, 1997, 1999, 2000 & 2002)